 Mexican Lasagna is filled with a Tex-Mex style beef sauce, then it’s layered with sour cream, cheese, olives, tomatoes and green onions for incredibly wonderful taste.

-We love Mexican Lasagna.
+We love this hearty beef entree.
 The flavors just work so well together.

 Here’s what I did.